 Reflexive Pronouns in English Grammar

-Reflexive pronouns end in -self or -selves.
-We use them when the subject and object of a verb are the same.
+The English reflexive pronouns end in -self or -selves.
 There are nine reflexive pronouns in the English language: myself, yourself, himself, herself, itself, oneself, ourselves, yourselves, themselves.

 Learn about reflexive pronouns in English grammar with Lingolia’s online grammar rules.
 In the exercises, you can test your knowledge.

-We use reflexive pronouns when the subject and the object are the same.
+We use reflexive pronouns when the subject and the object of the verb are one and the same.

 Example: